shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-auction-mechanics.md

 ---
-title: Deal Auction Mechanics
+title: Microsoft Bidders - Deal Auction Mechanics
 description: The article outlines the deal auction mechanism in digital advertising, focusing on scenarios where inventory in an "open auction" deal is up for bidding.
-The mechanism involves a dynamic process where bids determine the winning advertiser for a given advertising space. ms.date : 10/28/2023
+The mechanism involves a dynamic process where bids determine the winning advertiser for a given advertising space. ms.date: 10/28/2023
 ---
 # Deal auction mechanics